Missing Link (2019 film): Music

-Track listing

 Release

 The film was released in the United States on April 12, 2019 by United Artists Releasing, Annapurna Pictures and Metro-Goldwyn-Mayer's joint distribution company, making it Laika's first film not to be distributed by Focus Features.

+The film was supposed to be distributed by Universal Pictures under the Focus Features label and released in May 18, 2018.

-Internationally, the distribution rights to the film were acquired by AGC International, who pre-sold the movie to distribution companies like Lionsgate for the United Kingdom, Metropolitan Filmexport for France, Elevation Pictures for Canada, Roadshow Films for Australia and New Zealand, Entertainment One for Germany and Spain, Leone Film Group for Italy, Appaluse Entertainment for Taiwan, GAGA for Japan, ISU C&E for South Korea, Selim Ramia for the Middle East, The Searchers for Benelux, Mis.
-Label for Scandinavia, Vertical Entertainment for Eastern Europe and Buena Vista International for Latin America, Russia, Malaysia and Singapore.
+International sales rights to the film were held by AGC International, who pre-sold the movie to distribution companies like Lionsgate for the United Kingdom, Metropolitan Filmexport for France, Elevation Pictures for Canada, Roadshow Films for Australia and New Zealand, Entertainment One for Germany and Spain, Leone Film Group for Italy, Applause Entertainment for Taiwan, GAGA for Japan, ISU C&E for South Korea, Selim Ramia for the Middle East, The Searchers for Benelux, Mis.
+Label for Scandinavia, Vertical Entertainment for Eastern Europe, UFD for Ukraine and Buena Vista International for Latin America, Russia, Malaysia and Singapore.

 Home media

 20th Century Fox Home Entertainment released the film in the United States on digital on July 9, 2019 and on Blu-ray and DVD on July 23, 2019.

+A 4K home media release is in the works.